ng-jayson/xmrit-hub/docs/TREND_LINES.md

 ## Related Documentation

-- [Lock Limit](./lock-limit.md) - Incompatible with trend, but useful after trend stabilizes
+- [Lock Limit](./LOCK_LIMIT.md) - Incompatible with trend, but useful after trend stabilizes
-- [Auto Lock Limit](./auto-lock-limit.md) - Can be used to clean data before applying trend
+- [Auto Lock Limit](./AUTO_LOCK_LIMIT.md) - Can be used to clean data before applying trend
-- [Controller Logic](./controller-logic-traffic-light.md) - How traffic light evaluates processes with trends
+- [Controller Logic](./CONTROLLER_TRAFFIC_LIGHT.md) - How traffic light evaluates processes with trends
+- [Seasonality](./DESEASONALISATION.md) - Can be combined with trends for data with both patterns

 ## References